SQream/sqream_docs/connecting_to_sqream/client_drivers/jdbc/index.rst

 Prepared Statements
 ====================

-Prepared statements, also known as parameterized queries, שre a safer and more efficient way to execute SQL statements.
+Prepared statements, also known as parameterized queries, are a safer and more efficient way to execute SQL statements.
 They prevent SQL injection attacks by separating SQL code from data, and they can improve performance by reusing prepared statements.
-In SQream, we use ? as a placeholder for the relevant value in parameterized queries.
+In SQream, we use ``?`` as a placeholder for the relevant value in parameterized queries.
 Prepared statements ``INSERT``, ``SELECT``, ``UPDATE`` and ``DELETE``

 Prepared Statement Sample